cyclr/docs/pages/connector-authentication/breathehr.md

 This document will explain what is needed to setup access to Breathe HR and install the connector.

-### Authentication Details Setup ###
+### Breathe HR Authentication Setup ###
-1. Head to your company portal and navigate to the API Setup area (Configure > Settings > API Setup).
-Enable API access, and note your production API key.
+ * Within the Breathe company portal, navigate to the API Setup area (Configure > Settings > API Setup).
+ * Enable API access, and note your production API key.

 ### Connector Setup ###
-In the connector setup enter the production API key and the connector will authenticate.
+ * In connector setup enter the production API key and the connector will authenticate.